equestrian00/the-brain/src/site/notes/Data/My Website/My Brain Home.md

 Welcome to my brain!
 I'm Equestrian, and I wear many hats:
-- college student working on her degree in Physical Therapist Assisting
+- college student working on her degree in Physical Therapist Assistant
 - hobbyist note-taker and organizational procrastinator
 - reader of too many books to be sane